Rupesh1011/reddit_bot/README.md

-# Reddit Bot: Easy Setup Guide (INCLUDES BONUS FEATURE)
+# Reddit Bot: Easy Setup Guide (INCLUDES BONUS FEATURE WITH COMMENTING ON MULTIPLE POSTS AT ONCE)

 This guide will walk you through setting up and running a Reddit bot that generates posts and comments using the Groq API and the Reddit API.